 I remember the days when I used to help my Mom make Sabudana Papad.
 Nowadays no one makes it at home but if you know how to make it, it’s a great family activity and they taste wonderful.
+Also you get something organic without any preservatives.

 |Preparation Time:||20 minutes|